seay98/I2A/README.md

 Introduction to algorithms.
-Playground of basic algorithms following Zuo Shen.
+Playground of basic algorithms following Zuoshen and Heima.